jbeck0854/GWU_DNSC_3288_Project/README.md

 - **Out-of-scope use cases**: Any use beyond GWU DNSC 3288, as an educational example, is out-of-scope.

 ## Training data
-- **Source of training data**: https://www.kaggle.com/c/digit-recognizer/data found on GWU Blackboard.
+- **Source of training data**: GWU Blackboard.
 Email jphall@gwu.edu for more information.
 - **How training data was divided into training and validation data**: The training data was divided into training and validation using the *train_test_split* function from the *model_selection* module of the *scikit-learn* library.
 The *test_size* parameter was set to 0.1 so that 10% of the 42,000 rows in the *training.csv* would be set aside for validation and the remaining 90% of the data would be use for fitting the model.
 Furthermore, the *random_state* parameter was set to 0 for reproducibility.
 - **Number of rows in training and validation data**:
   -   Training rows: 37,800